Picketing of building sites or ancillary sites is unlawful if the picket satisfies both of the following two criteria.

 - action that would reasonably be expected to intimidate a person from accessing or leaving a building or ancillary site.

 Second—where the picket is any of the following:

-- motivated for the purpose of supporting or advancing claims against a building industry participant in respect of the employment of employees or the engagement of contractors by them
+- motivated for the purpose of supporting or advancing claims against a in respect of the employment of employees or the engagement of contractors by them

 - motivated for the purpose of advancing the industrial objectives of a building association

 - otherwise unlawful.

 The maximum penalties are up to $44,400 for individuals and up to $222,000 for a body corporate.